1. What is the confidence gap?

 5. Why do you require a minimum of 2 students per university?

 There will be a total of 50 HerCapital Associates across the UK on the programme.
 When selecting candidates, SEO London will ensure that we have at least 2 students per university.
 This will ensure that students will remain accountable to each other during the course of the programme and can help each other to complete the weekly challenges, as well as the fitness and fundraising components of the course.
 To maximise your chances of being selected, please do encourage your fellow course mates to apply.

 6. How much time will I need to dedicate to this programme?

-There are two in-person training workshops that will require your attendance in London (one in November 2017 and one in March 2018 during the Easter break).
+There are two in-person training workshops that will require your attendance in London.
 However, the rest of the programme during term time will take place at your respective universities.
 The HerCapital programme has been designed to fit around your timetable schedule.
 The challenges will be simple but impactful and allow you to navigate your university career in a very purposeful way to ensure you get the most out of your university experience.
 During the summer break of your 1st year of university, there will be a few weeks of in-person technology training and you will be required to participate in technical training workshops.

 - Sign up to be a Buddy!
 Each HerCapital Associate will be assigned a buddy who has successfully completed a spring week, summer internship or an industrial placement.

 - Connect us to relevant societies on campus.